HomelabTim/AIMG-Work/README.md

 ### 2. Infrastructure Management

 A significant portion of this repository is dedicated to infrastructure management code.
-Leveraging Infrastructure as Code (IaC) principles, I use tools like Terraform, Ansible, and others to define and manage scalable and version-controlled infrastructure components.
+Leveraging Infrastructure as Code (IaC) principles, I use tools like Docker, Ansible, and others to define and manage scalable and version-controlled infrastructure components.

 ### 3. Documentation

 Thorough documentation accompanies each project, providing insights into the architecture, deployment procedures, and any associated best practices.
-The `docs` folder contains detailed information to aid understanding and usage.

 ### 4. Flexibility